tiepdotme/blog-2/_posts/2020-05-26-functions-in-javascript.markdown

 ![Function Image](/blog/assets/check-if-adult.png "Example of a JavaScript function")

 A function is used to create reusable code blocks.
-If you a piece of code that is to be executed multiple times, it is a good idea to convert it into a function.
+If you a have piece of code that is to be executed multiple times, it is a good idea to convert it into a function.

 ### Function Returns